Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/pistoleros-retort-g-g.md

 *Source: Guns & Gears p.
 108*

 **Class** gunslinger; **Subclass** Pistolero
-- **Trigger** A foe within the first range increment of the onehanded firearm or one-handed crossbow you're wielding critically fails an attack roll against you.
+- **Trigger**: A foe within the first range increment of the onehanded firearm or one-handed crossbow you're wielding critically fails an attack roll against you.
 - **Requirements**: You're wielding a one-handed firearm or one-handed crossbow.
 - **Activity**: Reaction